staticmukesh/gvm/README.md

-gvm install 1.11.0               Install a specific version number gvm uninstall 1.11.0             Uninstall a specific version number gvm use 1.11.0                   Use a specific version number
+gvm install 1.11.0               Install a specific version number gvm uninstall 1.11.0             Uninstall a specific version number gvm use 1.11.0                   Use a specific version number gvm releases 1.13                Will show only versions begin with 1.13
 ```

 ## Contributing